Fragrant & Beguiling

 - Add the pork or chicken and marinade to the pan and turn the heat up to medium-high.
 Stir well and add the sugar, tamarind, and salt.
-Bring to a simmer, cover tightly, turn the heat to low and cook on the stovetop.
-Or if you prefer and are using pork, you can cook in a preheated oven at 350F° (180°C, and simmer covered for an hour.
-If you are cooking with chicken, this step will only take 10 minutes or so.
+Bring to a simmer, cover tightly, turn the heat to low and cook on the stovetop for an hour.
+Or if you prefer and are using pork, you can cover and cook in a preheated oven at 350F° (180°C), also for an hour.
 Check for liquid levels at least twice during the cooking time, and if it is dry (the meat should be almost covered), add a 1/4 cup of water.
+If you are cooking chicken, this step will only take 10 minutes or so.

 - For pork: Remove the lid and cook for another 30 minutes, until the meat is very tender and the sauce has thickened.
 For chicken: Remove the lid and cook for another 5 minutes over low heat to reduce the sauce and mellow out the flavors.